 Credit bureaus hold the key to your financial history.
-Find out everything you need to know about them before you order your credit file.
+Find out everything you need to know about them before you order your credit report.

-Your financial stability plays a huge part in determining whether or not you're approved for a loan or credit card application.
-While lenders use the information you provide in your application to determine this, they also use your credit file.
-This document is a detailed record of your applications for credit, repayment history and other borrower behaviour, and is held by credit reporting bureaus (CRB).
+Your financial stability plays a huge part in determining whether or not you're approved for a loan or credit card.
+While lenders use the information you provide in your application to determine this, they also use your credit report.
+This document is a detailed record of your applications for credit, repayment history and other borrower behaviours, and is held by credit reporting bureaus.
 Find out more about these bureaus and the role they play in your credit journey in this guide.

 What is a credit bureau?